Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 The staff team are not only warm and welcoming but hard-working and keen to help your child to do his or her very best during their time at St Mary’s.
 The school gives much time to developing the ‘whole child’ through its extra-curricular activities and clubs, trips and visits and the range of visiting speakers and events which are organised throughout the school year.

-We foster an inclusive approach and welcome all children regardless of aptitude or need and will work with you, the parent/carer to ensure that we are always doing all we can to meet the needs of your child.
+We foster an inclusive approach and will work with you, the parent/carer to ensure that we are always doing all we can to meet the needs of your child.

 At St Mary’s we measure children’s progress in learning against national expectations and age related expectations.
 All children are assessed within two weeks of joining the school and any concerns are acted upon in a timely manner.